Boulder crew demolishes Marshall Fire victim's house foundation, ending hopes to rebuild

 After assessing the ruins at the 300th block of West William in Superior, New Roam determined that Ciesielski's foundation could also be saved.

-“We gave Adam a letter which he presented to the county asking he not have his foundation removed,” New Roam salesman TJ Rapoport told the Gazette.
-“Our plan was to utilize the strength of the undamaged portions of his original foundation to make it stronger than it was before.”
+“We gave Adam a letter which he presented to the county asking he not have his foundation removed,” New Roam Enterprises salesman TJ Rapoport told the Gazette.
+“Our plan was to utilize the strength of the undamaged portions of his original foundation to build a new foundation system that would be stronger from an engineering perspective.”

+"That means the other three out of four we looked at, there are at least financial, timeline and engineering reasons to consider salvaging a partially damaged foundation," Rapoport added.

+The April 29 document reported that "a sounding hammer provided evidence that the foundation was not damaged below the top 18 inches of concrete and at the northeast and northwest corners."

 Rapoport said that, of 50 Marshall Fire-damaged home foundations they have evaluated, one in four are a complete loss and can’t be saved.